A reader asked:

 Your guarantor loan can be included in all forms of insolvency: bankruptcy, DRO and IVAs.
 But when this happens, the lender will go after your guarantor for the loan repayments…

-If you don’t want this, you can try to get your guarantor removed from the loan first, before you go for one of the sorts of insolvency.
+If you don’t want this, a good option is to you can try to get your guarantor removed from the loan first and then go for one of the sorts of insolvency.

 There are two possible routes to get your guarantor removed:

 - your guarantor could complain to the lender they should never have been accepted as the guarantor.
 See How a guarantor can complain for details of this.
 If your guarantor is not well off and couldn’t afford the loan repayments this may work;

 - or you can yourself put in an affordability complaint yourself, saying the loan should never have been given as it was unaffordable for you.
 See How to complain if you are the borrower for a guarantor loan for a template letter to help you do this.
 If you win this complaint, interest will be removed from your current loan.